Blood Thinners and Leafy Green Vegetables

 Certain vegetables are safer options that won't compromise the effectiveness of your medication.
 Think bell peppers and cucumbers, which are low in vitamin K1 - a nutrient known for interfering with some blood thinners' function.

-Always cross-check with this comprehensive guide to ensure you're making safe choices.
+Always cross-check with a medical professional to ensure you're making safe choices.
 Remember: It's not about eliminating certain foods from your diet; it’s about knowing how much is too much.

 Tips for a Proper Diet on Blood Thinners